 5. Insufficient Evidence of Financial Support

 Finally, you must show evidence that you have adequate financial resources to support you through your studies at an American educational institution.
 Whether you are getting financial support from your own personal savings, from your parents or relatives, or from a scholarship or grant, you need to show that you will have enough funds to get you through the program.
 Remember to be specific — proper documentation of sufficient financial support will dramatically increase your chances of getting your student visa application approved.

 Get Help From a Student Visa Lawyer in Los Angeles, California Today

 At the Goldstein Immigration Lawyers, our immigration attorney in Los Angeles has the skills and experience needed to handle the complete range of student visa cases.
-To request a confidential initial case evaluation, please call us now at (213) 262-2000.
+To request a confidential initial case evaluation, please call us.
 We represent students attending colleges and universities in Los Angeles and throughout Southern California.